jonnyweatherly/aajonusnet/md/QNA/Q&A Of February 12, 2006.md

 Q: Three times a day?

 A: You know, I had that experience.
 When I was coming home on China Airlines, I usually have, because it's a 19-hour flying time from Bangkok to Taipei, from Taipei to L.A., so I usually have their raw fruit plate.
 They put MSG in it this time.
 So all of a sudden, within ten minutes, my heart started pounding crazily, and I started getting very angry, you know, really upset, started shaking.
 So I realized what was in it right away.
 And what happened was, within 24 hours, I got a terrible cold and flu.
 My eyes turned just as bright red as yours, and crystals started dropping out of my eyes.
 I mean, sand was coming out.
 And they were blistered red, and it turned into cancer.
 So I had cancer.
 I remember in the book when I talked about, you know, the epoxy coming through the nose, and it caused cancer here, here, and here.
 It burned my eye, cornea.
 It started all around my eyes.
 So nothing helped.
 The egg white didn't help.
 Nothing helped except for honey and saliva.
 I put that on, and within two days, cancer was gone.
 Just like that.
 Stopped.
 So that worked.
-Well, I put the saliva all around my eyes, take the honey, saliva on my finger again, put saliva, I mean, the honey on my finger, and saliva on top of that, and rub it thinly all the way down.
+Well, I put the saliva all around my eyes, take the honey, saliva on my finger again, put the honey on my finger, and saliva on top of that, and rub it thinly all the way down.
 I mean, I'd rub it into the eyelid, so when I opened the eye, some of that honey went into it.
 And it worked.
 It stung a little bit, but it worked wonderfully.
 Pardon?

-Q: [unintelligible]
+Q: What else is saliva good for?

 A: It takes away wrinkles.
 You notice that my wrinkles are getting, and I only do it twice a week.
 But do you remember how thick and wrinkled my forehead was?
 I had about 12 layers of skin there.
 Now it's down to about five.
 That's what the honey and saliva does, is remove all that adipose tissue, dead cells, dead skin, it gets thick as we get older.
 I do it twice a week.
 Only twice a week.
 You could do it more.
 You know, if your skin doesn't get irritated, you have to remember when you put that honey and saliva on, it cuts off oxygen to those cells.
 So you don't want to cover your whole face, you just want to pick areas.

-Q: Can you do it for anything else? [unintelligible]
+Q: Can you do it for anything else?
+The saliva.

 A: It'll work for anything to help them heal faster.